 Tweens and Teens

 From toddler to teen, water is vital in order for the body to function properly.
-Did you know water makes up more than half of a kid's body weight?
-Although there is not a set amount of water that a child should drink, encouraging them to sip on it throughout the day, especially when it's cold outside or they're participating in physical activities.
-Avoiding sugar drinks, juices and sodas is always encouraged.
-If your child doesn't want water, try adding a squeeze of lemon or a few pieces of fruit to sweeten it.
+Did you know water makes up more than half of a kid’s body weight?
+Although there is not a set amount of water that a child should drink, encouraging them to sip on it throughout the day, especially when it’s cold outside or they’re participating in physical activities.
+Avoiding sugar drinks, juices and sodas are always encouraged.
+If your child doesn’t want water, try adding a squeeze of lemon or a few pieces of fruit to sweeten it.

 Getting your child to become a healthy eater may feel like an uphill battle at times, but it’s worth the fight.
 Children’s Medical Center is in your corner and ready to answer any questions you may have.